Tackling Multilingual Non-Inclusive and Hate Speech

 The ‘AI for social media’ market is projected to grow from $633 million to more than $2.1 billion by 2023.
 AI and NLP technology can be used to manage large volumes of multilingual content, it continuously learns and analyzes the data, ultimately achieving the same level of language understanding as humans.
 Continual learning is important because language, nuances, cultural interpretation, and online jargon are continually evolving – and like trying to hit a moving target – you have to stay ahead.
 For brands with a strong online and social media presence, AI and NLP technology can help to automatically monitor and identify harmful content in multiple languages, without requiring teams of humans to understand, process, and be exposed to online harmful content.

 Encouraging dialogue within global organizations on how to address the problem of online non-inclusive and hate speech is essential.
 Any company that has social media is struggling with this problem right now.
 As well as getting the right technology in place, awareness, education, and open discussion are all key in solving the problem of difficult-to-monitor UGC and can also ensure diversity and inclusion is high on the agenda when developing their own branded marketing content.
 These can be uncomfortable discussions but vital and worthwhile to promote the right message and protect the safety of brands and consumers.

-If you’re interested in hearing more about how to tackle non-inclusive and hate speech, sign up to our upcoming live webinar, Using AI To Protect Your Global Brand, on 22 October 2020.
+If you’re interested in hearing more about how to tackle non-inclusive and hate speech, click here to listen to our on-demand webinar, Using AI To Protect Your Global Brand.
 This unique event brings together AI, quality, and diversity experts including Olga Beregovaya, Welocalize VP of AI and Innovation and Emil Atanassov, VP of Internationalization at ServiceNow.

 For more information about Welocalize AI solutions, connect with us here.